Refinance Appraisal: What You Can Expect And How To Prepare

 - Number of rooms in the home and any additions

-- Upgrades and improvements made to the home since its purchase
+- Upgrades and improvements since the home purchase

 - Location of the home